PeterConstable/PythonTutorial/10_Intro_Functions.md

     <execution block>
 ```

-As described for other flow control statements (`if`, etc.), indentation is used to demarcate the execution block of a function.
+As described for other flow control statements (`if`, etc.), [indentation](7_Intro_Flow_Control.md#indentation) is used to demarcate the execution block of a function.
 Four spaces are recommended.

-In this example, `my_func` is the function name, and `val` is an parameter:
+In this example, `my_func` is the function name, `val` is a parameter, and the execution block has a single `print` statement:

 ```python
 def my_func(val):